Snowflake Pros and Cons

 Snowflake vs AWS Amazon Redshift

-Amazon Redshift is another alternative to consider.
-It is also a cloud-based data warehouse designed to tackle Business Intelligence use cases among other things.
-Redshift is a more serverless offering that has a shared-nothing MPP architecture to enable users to run multiple complex analytical queries at the same time.
-Redshift is a native AWS service that is built to work in unison with other AWS technologies.
+What is the advantage of Redshift?
+It is a native AWS service that is built to work in unison with other AWS technologies.
 So, if you are already using AWS technology, Redshift might be a better option for you.
-At the same time, the solution comes with more baggage compared to Snowflake because users have to optimize the platform in order to get the most out of the solution.
+At the same time, the solution comes with more baggage than Snowflake because users have to optimize the platform in order to get the most out of the solution.

-For a more detailed comparison of Snowflake’s main competitors, please read our dedicated article comparing major cloud data warehouses including our hero.
+For a more detailed comparison of Snowflake’s main competitors, please read our dedicated article comparing major cloud data warehouses, including our hero.

-How to get started with Snowflake
+How to get started learning Snowflake

 If you want to implement or migrate to Snowflake, we have prepared a few useful links with information on how to make that happen and what to start with.

 Pricing page.
-This link will explain the details of Snowflake pricing plans.
+This link will explain the details of Snowflake's pricing plans.
 At the moment, there are four plans — Standard, Enterprise, Business Critical, and Virtual Private Snowflake.
 Also, there you will find an informative pricing guide and contacts for Snowflake consultants.

 Community forums.
-Even with a not-so-big community, it is easy to find answers to all general and technical questions related to Snowflake including information about its SQL language, connectors, administration, user interface, and ecosystem.
+Even with a not-so-big community, it is easy to find answers to all general and technical questions related to Snowflake, including information about its SQL language, connectors, administration, user interface, and ecosystem.
 There are 13 Community Groups clustered under major topics on the website.
 You can visit Snowflake Lab on GitHub or go to the aforementioned StackOverflow or Reddit forums where data experts and enthusiasts share their experiences.

 Snowflake University and Hands-on Lab.
 In its online University, Snowflake provides a variety of courses for people with different levels of expertise: for those who are new to Snowflake and for advanced learners preparing for SnowPro Certification exams, e.g., Zero to Snowflake in 90 Minutes.